vitusan/vitusan/README.md

 - 🔭 I’m currently working on NestJS and Angular.
-- 🌱 I’m currently learning NestJS and Angular!
+- 🌱 I’m currently learning Rust and Flutter!
 - 📫 How to reach me: 0vetor0@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Legião Urbana was an awesome band from my hometown :)